A worksheet in Excel is made up of cells. These cells can be referenced by specifying the row value and the column value.

 Now there are three kinds of cell references that you can use in Excel:

 - Relative Cell References

 - Mixed Cell References

-Understanding these different type of cell references will help you work with formulas and save time (especially when copy pasting formulas).
+Understanding these different types of cell references will help you work with formulas and save time (especially when copy-pasting formulas).